PolMine/RcppCWB/cran-comments.md

 RcppCWB should pass macOS tests, too.
 May I kindly ask if you could make glib available on your macOS machines, so package tests are passed on macOS.

+On Debian, you may see a warning that an implicit declaration of the functions time() and ctime() occurrs in 'ascii-print.c', 'sgml-print.c', 'html-print.c' and 'latex-print.c'.
+It might be necessary to include the header file 'time.h' in a different manner, but I would refrain from mingling with the CWB C code here, because the print functions are not used.

 Compilation does not yet work on Solaris.
 I am working to establish a test environment for Solaris.
 I will attempt to get RcppCWB work on Solaris in the next upcoming version.